auriq/essentia_docs/source/reference/rpackage.rst

 * Takes the output of this ``ess task stream`` command and returns it to R using essQuery.

 A command such as ``head -30`` will work with the R integrator.
 You can use it to preview and analyze the top records in each of your files.

+Similarly you could run

+* ``ess query "select * from category:startdate:enddate limit 30" #Rinclude``

+to achieve the same effect.

 **Saving Files into R Variables**